Christux/ChristuxAnimation/README.md

 ## License :

-This projected is licensed under the terms of the LGPL
+This projected is licensed under the terms of the LGPL.